Conquering Sugar Cravings with Resistant StarchNovember 5, 2018

 - Brussel Sprouts

 These are often thought to be harmful to patients with thyroid disease.
-However, in cooked versus raw forms, they are helpful for detoxing which is imperative to the digestive system of those suffering from autoimmune conditions (2).
+However, in their cooked forms, they are helpful for detoxing

 Sometimes, a single nutrient can be a limiting factor that prevents the ability to make proper thyroid hormones.
-Selenium is a good example of this (3).
+Selenium is a good example of this (7 Rare nutrients your thyroid needs to survive).

-This mineral is essential to help convert thyroid hormones to active hormones and this will allow for the thyroid to work properly.
-An easy way to get the recommended amount of 200 mcg per day is to eat 3 brazil nuts daily.
+This mineral is essential to help convert thyroid hormones to active hormones.
+An easy way to get the recommended amount of 200 mcg per day is to eat 3 brazil nuts every day.

-Your thyroid needs iodine to function and needs it to make thyroid hormone (4).
-However, too much or too little of iodine can be problematic.
+Your thyroid needs iodine to function and needs it to make thyroid hormone (Read: How much iodine do you need for thyroid disease).
+However, too much or too little iodine can be problematic.

-In today’s Western world, iodine deficiency is less likely.
-Individuals do not need to supplement much more of this mineral to support thyroid health.
+In the Western world, iodine deficiency is less likely.
+Individuals do not need to supplement much more of this mineral to support their thyroid health.

-Some multivitamins and other supplements contain high levels of iodine, which can actually cause more disruption and dysfunction of thyroid production.
+That said, some multivitamins and other supplements contain high levels of iodine.
+This can, cause more disruption and dysfunction of thyroid production.

 The Institute of Medicine and WHO (World Health Organization) recommendations for iodine are 150mcg daily5.